Fourier-Mukai transforms of slope stable torsion-free sheaves on Weierstrass elliptic threefolds: Cohomological Fourier-Mukai transforms

 where $a, u \in \mathbb{R}_{>0}$ and $\overline{H_B}, \wh{H_B}$ are ample classes on $B$.
 With $\ch(E)$ as in \eqref{eq:chEtorsionfreepart}, we will also write

 to simplify some of the calculations to come.
 Then

 while

-Later in the article, we will let $u \to 0$, in which case we need the following numerical equivalence for the `coefficients' of $A_2$ and $x$ to hold in $A^2(X)$ in order to have a solution to the numerical equivalence \eqref{eq:ch1EImoZwPhiE1asympequiv}:
+Later in the article, we will let $u \to 0$, in which case we need the following numerical equivalence for the `coefficients' of $A_2$ and $x$ to hold in $A^2(X)$ in order to have a solution to \eqref{eq:ch1EImoZwPhiE1asympequiv}:

 \paragraph[Solving the numerical equivalence] By adjunction, we have

 \cite[(6.6), Section 6.2.6]{FMNT}.
 In order for there to be a solution to \eqref{eq:Chowringequation}, the 1-cycles

 and